playmaker-pro/backend/README.md

     (vn) pip install -r requirement_dev.txt
     ```

-    Then we need to add custom version of a streamer library. (please note that this is a directory to which we cloned repository from 4.)
-    ```
-    cd ..
-    cd package/pm-stream-framework
-    (vn) pip install -e .
-    cd ../pm-core
-    (vn) pip install -e .
-    ```
     > **pm-core package installation in this case is a temporary solution until proper pypi server will be setup<br><br>**
     Note: ignore error about django-celery incompatibility. <br>
     Note: If you are Windows user, you have to install additional library: (vn)  pip install windows-curses